zugz/tox-DHTAnnouncements/DHTAnnouncements.md

-stored or that a Store Announcement request would be accepted, we also send a Store Announcement request to that node (making sure to use the Port/IP that's on the list rather than the source of the Data Search response, to prevent UDP amplification attacks).
+stored or that a Store Announcement request would be accepted, we also send a Store Announcement request to that node (making sure to use the Port/IP that's on the list rather than the source of the Data Search response, to prevent UDP amplification attacks, and using the same forwarder used for the Data Search request).
 In this request we put an initial announcement, or a reannouncement if the response indicated that our current announcement is already stored.
 We set the requested timeout to 300 seconds.
 If we obtain an Announcement Store response from a node indicating that the announcement is stored, we consider ourselves announced to that node, until a Data Search response or further Store Announcement response indicates otherwise.

 The interval between sending Data Search requests to a node on our list is 120 seconds if we are announced to it, and otherwise is `min(120,3n)` where `n` is